marmicode/cookbook/apps/cookbook/docs/angular/02-glossary.md

 ## eXtreme Programming _(XP)_ {#extreme-programming}

-eXtreme Programming is a lightweight software development methodology that hasn't sold its soul to the devil of certification-driven business models.
+XP is a software development methodology that hasn't sold its soul to the devil of certification-driven business models.

+More seriously, XP is a lightweight software development methodology introduced by Kent Beck in the late 1990s.
+It is meant to improve software quality and responsiveness to changing requirements.
+Instead of trying to predict the future, XP embraces change, hence the subtitle of Kent Beck's book [eXtreme Programming Explained: Embrace Change](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658/).

+XP is based on the following set of values: Communication, Simplicity, Feedback, and Courage.
+These values are distilled into concrete principles like: Rapid Feedback, Assume Simplicity, Incremental Change, Embrace Change, and Quality Work.
+The whole translates into a dozen of practices that support each other like: Small Releases, Simple Design, Testing, Refactoring, and Collective Ownership.

 ## False Negative